AaronH-sys/atmospec-orbital-visualisation/README.md

 Run "orbital_visualiser.ipynb", which will calculate NTOs and visualise them inside the notebook.

 ### Atmospec Integration
-Integration with AtmoSpec can be found at https://github.com/AaronH-sys/aiidalab-ispg.
+Integration with AtmoSpec can be found at https://github.com/AaronH-sys/aiidalab-ispg under the backendaiidashell branch.

 Follow all installation instructions found in the README.
 Once on the AiiDAlab home page, open the terminal and enter